rocketeers-app/rocketeers/content/articles/csp-nonce-nginx.md

 ---
-title: Configure Content Security Policy with nonce using Nginx
+title: Configure Content Security Policy with nonce using nginx
 slug: content-security-policy
-category: Nginx
+category: nginx
-intro: How to configure Content Security Policy (CSP) with secure and easy to configure nonces in Nginx.
+intro: How to configure Content Security Policy (CSP) with secure and easy to configure nonces in nginx.
 published_at: 2024-01-21
 ---